QLavi/tensor/README.md

 A reverse mode automatic differentiation library.

 After being tired of writing and debugging backpropogration algorithm for neural nets.
-I implemented this so algorithms for computing gradients and, algorithms for neural network is kept separate.
+I implemented this so algorithms for computing gradients and algorithms for neural network are kept separate.

 ## Features: